+The museum displays memorabilia from around the world and from all eras, making it a must-visit for all rugby fans.
 Among the 10,000+ items in the museum collection are match programmes, letters, tickets, photographs, videos, equipment, jerseys, caps, stamp sets, musical instruments, rugby postcards, and rugby miscellany from all over the world.
-Among the items on display ids the original Calcutta Cup, the trophy traditionally awarded to the victor of matches between England and Scotland.

 About World Rugby Museum

-Address: Twickenham Stadium, Rugby Road, London, Greater London, England, TW1 1DZ
+Address: Twickenham Stadium, Whitton Road, London, Greater London, England, TW2 7BA

 Attraction Type: Museum